 Digital media, moralities and cultures

-The growth of digital media is fundamentally reshaping our culture, while also giving rise to new problems and issues of concern.
+The growth of digital media is fundamentally reshaping our culture.
 But how can we start to analyse and understand these changes sociologically and anthropologically?
 This course will attempt to address this question through an examination of the moral and ethical issues underpinning a wide array of digital communications technologies.

 Morality provides a powerful lens through which we can understanding the social impacts of technology, encompassing both the mundane (i.e., whether a selfie is judged to be tasteful or crude) and the extraordinary (i.e., the laws and regulations governing internet use).
 We examine how morality, social norms and behaviours are shaping technology use, and how technology is in turn redefining the moral frameworks that exist in society.